boolean-uk/csharp-tdd-domain-workshop-1/README.md

 # User Stories

-so I can help my daughter with maths, I'd like a calculator to add 2 numbers together
+-so I can help my daughter with maths, I'd like a calculator to add 2 numbers together

-so I can help my daughter with maths, I'd like a calculator to multiply 2 numbers together
+-so I can help my daughter with maths, I'd like a calculator to multiply 2 numbers together

-so I can help my daughter with maths, I'd like a calculator that shows my transaction history
+-so I can help my daughter with maths, I'd like a calculator that shows my transaction history

 | Classes         | Methods/Properties                                 | Scenario                        | Outputs          |